Jalyn Hall

-Jalyn Hall (born December 23, 2006) is an American actor best known for his role as Dillon James on All American and was cast as Emmett Till in the 2022 biographical film Till.
+Jalyn Emil Hall (born December 23, 2006) is an American actor best known for his roles as Dillon James on All American and Emmett Till in the 2022 biographical film Till.

 Early life

 Hall was born and raised in Atlanta, Georgia.

 Career

-In 2018, Hall was cast as Dillon James in the tv series All American.
+In 2018, Hall was cast as Dillon James in the television series All American.

 In 2021, when Hall auditioned for a role in Till, he was not told that the project was about Emmett Till until his second audition.
 In preparation for filming, Hall met with Till's relatives in Georgia prior to filming.
 The film premiered in October 2022.

 Personal life

-Hall's family divides their time between Los Angeles and Georgia.
+Hall's family divides their time between Los Angeles and Atlanta.